jamesantonydas/Refund_Department_Classification/README.md

 ### Running the Docker API Service

-After downloading the application, please run the following command to build the docker image
+After downloading the application, please run the following command inside the newly created directory to build the docker image

 ```
 docker build -t fashion-api .